The northern lights is something that even the best pictures or videos can’t really describe. You have to try to see them yourself!

-My sleep schedule took a big hit, but I was lucky enough to see them.
-It was beautiful – something that even the best pictures or videos can’t really describe.
-The only solution: you have to try and see them for yourself!
-In this post, I will try and help you find the northern lights.The northern lights are visible most often between September and March.
+In this post, I will try help you find the northern lights.The northern lights are visible most often between September and March.
 In southern Finland, they are visible about 10–20 nights per year.
 In northern Lapland, you might be able to see the lights just about every other clear night during the winter months.
 In summer, you won’t usually see auroras, partly because the nights are very short.
 Above the Arctic circle, the sun doesn’t set at all for part of the summer.

 When you get a notification, go outside and check if you can see the stars.
 That way, you know the sky is clear, but you can also check how much light pollution there is.
 The more stars you see, the less light pollution and the higher the chance of seeing auroras.
 Sometimes the northern lights are visible overhead, but they might also just be visible on the horizon.
 It might be worth going to a lake or another place with a view.

-Make sure you wear enough warm clothing and bring a thermos with something hot.
-If it’s a clear winter night, it will probably be very cold outside.
+Make sure you wear enough warm clothing and bring a thermos with some hot drink, it will probably be very cold outside.
 Be patient!
 If you don’t see auroras during a nocturnal adventure, there will always be a next time.

 Good luck hunting!